 What if Arthur Freeman had taken Darcey to a high-rise apartment block and thrown her from a 20th storey balcony?
 There is no requirement for anti-suicide barriers on apartment balconies.
 What if Freeman had taken Darcey on a cruise and thrown her off the side of an ocean liner?
 Would Barnes sue the shipping line?
 What if Freeman had merely killed Darcey with a kitchen knife?
 Could Barnes then sue the cutlery manufacturer?
 In all these examples, no way.

 The claim by Barnes was flawed, because she said that anti-suicide barriers could have saved her child's life.
 That is wrong, because if Freeman was intent on killing Darcey and he could not do it using the bridge, then he would have done it in another way at another place.
-The only person responsible for this tragedy was Arthur Phillip Freeman and whether anti-suicide barriers were present or not, the bridge operators cannot be held responsible.
+The only person responsible for this tragedy was Arthur Phillip Freeman and whether anti-suicide barriers were present or not, the bridge operators should never be held responsible for the acts of maniacs and murderers.

 Geoff Leitch, who lives in Tasmania, is one of three retired naval officers, all veterans of either the Korean or Vietnam wars, who blamed their alcohol, tobacco and food demons on the stress of serving their country and a navy culture of excess.
 The tribunal heard that Leitch went from having a couple of cans of beer a fortnight when he enlisted in the navy in 1969 to at least six a night soon after experiencing the trauma of the Vietnam conflict.
 But the tribunal upheld an earlier decision by the Department of Veterans Affairs not to award him a pension usually reserved for serviceman suffering from war-related injuries or illness.